- June 2016: ALA Applauds Decision Upholding Net Neutrality Protections

 October 14, 2011

-The ALA, along with the Association of Research Libraries (ARL) and EDUCAUSE sent a letter (pdf) to Senate leadership asking them to oppose S.J.
+The ALA, along with the Association of Research Libraries (ARL) and EDUCAUSE sent a letter to Senate leadership asking them to oppose S.J.
 Res.
 6 and any other legislation to overturn or undermine the Net Neutrality decision adopted by the FCC.
 In addition, the attachment to the letter provides specific examples of how libraries and higher education rely upon an open, neutral Internet in serving the public.

 September 21, 2011

-The Federal Communication Commission’s (FCC’s) network (net) neutrality order passed in December was published (pdf)in Federal Register.
+The Federal Communication Commission’s (FCC’s) network (net) neutrality order passed in December was published in the Federal Register.
 The effective date for the order is November 20, 2011.
 Publication of the FCC order also starts a 20 calendar day clock in the Senate under the Congressional Review Act (CRA).
-The clock expires on October 13 and at that point Senator Hutchinson may file to discharge her resolution from the Senate Commerce Committee and bring the resolution to the Senate floor as a privileged matter (no filibusters are allowed.
+The clock expires on October 13 and Senator Hutchinson may file to discharge her resolution from the Senate Commerce Committee and bring the resolution to the Senate floor as a privileged matter (no filibusters are allowed.
 Of note, Senator Hutchinson has up to 60 legislative days (days in which Congress is in session) to do so.
 Once the resolution is brought up, there will be a 10-hour debate (five hours for each side of the issue) and then a straight up or down vote will be taken.
 The House has already passed the resolution, so 51 votes for the Senate resolution would send this anti-net neutrality bill to President Obama’s desk for signature or veto.

 April 8, 2011